 Short- vs. long-term disability insurance: How it works

-Understanding the differences between short- and long-term disability can be tough and knowing which coverage is right for you is not always easy.
-However, disability insurance is an essential part of a solid financial plan, so it’s important to understand your options.
+Understanding the differences between short- and long-term disability insurance can be tough and knowing which coverage is right for you is not always easy.
+However, disability insurance can be an essential part of a solid financial plan, so it’s important to understand your options.

 What is disability insurance?

 Disability insurance is designed to help protect you and your family financially if you become unable to work due to a covered injury or illness.
-When you use disability insurance, you receive a percentage of your monthly income.
+When you use disability insurance, you receive a portion of your gross monthly earnings.
 This could help you focus on your recovery and worry less about bills or other expenses that may be difficult to pay without financial support.

 What is the difference between short- and long-term disability?

-The main difference between short- and long-term disability insurance is the amount of time until the benefits begin and how long the coverage lasts.
-Both insurance plans are designed to provide income protection until you return to work.
+The main differences between short- and long-term disability insurance are the amount of time until the benefits begin and how long the coverage lasts.
+Both insurance plans are designed to help provide income protection while you are disabled.
 Let’s look at how each plan can benefit you, depending on your situation!

 Short-Term Disability Insurance

 Short-term disability insurance is designed to help protect your paycheck for a shorter period.
-Depending on your covered injury or illness, this plan may cover you up to a few weeks or a few months, usually no longer than one year.
-The coverage may not be long-term, but the elimination period (also known as the “waiting period”) is usually only 7 to 14 days.
+Depending on your covered disability, this plan may provide benefits to help you for a few weeks or a few months, usually no longer than one year.
+The coverage may not be long-term, but the elimination period is usually only 7 to 14 days.
 For example, suppose your elimination period is 14 days.
-In that case there will only be 14 days in between the injury/illness and when you would be eligible to receive benefits after filing your claim.
+In that case there will only be 14 days from the date you first suffer a covered disability and the date you begin to receive benefits.

-Here are some common causes of short-term disability insurance:
+Here are some common reasons you may use short-term disability insurance: